YatinGupta777/Reddit-flare-detector/README.md

 Section 2: Target had flares with greater than 100 posts.

-Section 3: Data collected above is oversampled.
+Section 3: Data collected above in section 3 is oversampled.

-4. Section 4:
+Section 4:
   * 400,000+ posts downloaded.
   * Flares with greater than 3000 posts taken.
   * Data is undersampled.